rmai21/web102_Project2/README.md

   - [X] Clicking on a flipped card again flips it back, showing the front
 - [X] **Clicking on the next button displays a new card**

-The following **optional** features are implemented:

-- [ ] Cards contain images in addition to or in place of text
-  - [ ] Some or all cards have images in place of or in addition to text
-- [ ] Cards have different visual styles such as color based on their category
-  - Example categories you can use:
-    - Difficulty: Easy/medium/hard
-    - Subject: Biology/Chemistry/Physics/Earth science

 ## Video Walkthrough

 Here's a walkthrough of implemented required features: